dusk-network/plonk/docs/notes-KZG10.md

 A deep explanation on how this particular commitment scheme operates can be found [here][kzg10_paper] in the original paper.
-There a multiple benefits of the KZG10 commitments aside from having code compatible with the PLONK proof structure, is that it allow us to have constant size commitments; the witness of the evaluations is a single group element.
+Aside from the compatability wiht the chosen linearisation technique, there are multiple benefits of using the KZG10 commitment scheme in the PLONK.
+The first is that it allow us to have constant size commitments; the witness of the evaluations is a single group element.
 The cost of these commitments is also constant irrespective of the number of evaluations, so we are able to employ with a low overhead cost.